 5b.
 And one last super simple little mod – so simple it doesn’t even get it’s own number on the list.
 Just add trim!
 I used my straight-hem Seaside Scallops for these, and just added a sweet eyelet trim to the hemline.
 I sewed the trim to the shorts leg (laying flat) with raw edges aligned and right sides facing.
 I finished the seam allowance with my serger, pressed the SA up toward the shorts leg, and topstitched to hold the seam in place.
 Sewed up the legs and completed the shorts as directed in the pattern.
 See, the easiest!

 What are you waiting for??!
-Go fancy up those shorts and make sure to join us in the PAB Facebook group to share what you’ve been working on!
+You can modify shorts patterns and make sure to join us in the PAB Facebook group to share what you’ve been working on!

 Latest posts by Rachel Ring (see all)